William Troughton: Personal life

 Troughton's grandfather was Patrick Troughton (1920–1987) who played the Second Doctor in Doctor Who from 1966 to 1969.
 His brother Sam is also an actor and his brother Jim is a cricketer.
+Troughton's cousin Harry Melling, a character actor, played Dudley Dursley in the Harry Potter film franchise.

 Troughton enjoys playing cricket, as does his character Tom Archer.